mearashadowfax/OpenStove/src/content/recipes/raw-avocado-chocolate-mousse-with-hazelnuts.md

 imageAlt: "A glass of creamy avocado chocolate mousse topped with crushed hazelnuts"
 tags: ["dessert", "vegan", "gluten-free"]
 recipeNotes: [
-  "Sweetener Alternatives: You can adjust the type and amount of sweetener based on your preference.
+  "Ensure all the ingredients are at room temperature to achieve the smoothest texture.", "Sweetener Alternatives: You can adjust the type and amount of sweetener based on your preference.
 Agave syrup is another vegan option you can use.", "Texture Tip: For an even smoother mousse, strain the mixture through a sieve to remove any avocado lumps before chilling.", "Toppings: Get creative with toppings by adding whipped coconut cream, fresh raspberries, or a sprinkle of sea salt.", "Chill Time: For a firmer texture, let the mousse chill overnight.
 This also allows the flavors to meld together beautifully."
 ]
+steps:
+  - title: "Blend the Mousse Ingredients"
+    actions:
+      - "In a food processor, combine avocados, cacao powder, coconut milk, honey (or maple syrup), vanilla extract, and a pinch of salt."
+      - "Blend until the mixture is smooth and creamy.
+You may need to scrape down the sides of the food processor a few times."
+  - title: "Adjust Flavor and Chill"
+    actions:
+      - "Taste the mousse and adjust sweetener if necessary."
+      - "Divide the mousse into individual serving dishes and refrigerate for at least 1 hour to set."
+  - title: "Add Toppings and Serve"
+    actions:
+      - "Before serving, top each mousse with crushed hazelnuts for added crunch and flavor."
+  - title: "Voilà!"
+    actions:
+      - "Indulge in your creation and savor the moment.
+Bon appétit!"
 slug: raw-avocado-chocolate-mousse-with-hazelnuts
 ---